arduino/arduino-create-agent/upload/README.md

-use 'godoc cmd/github.com/arduino/arduino-create-agent/programmer' for documentation on the github.com/arduino/arduino-create-agent/programmer command
+use 'godoc cmd/github.com/arduino/arduino-create-agent/upload' for documentation on the github.com/arduino/arduino-create-agent/upload command

-Package programmer
+Package upload
 =====================

-    import "github.com/arduino/arduino-create-agent/programmer"
+    import "github.com/arduino/arduino-create-agent/upload"

-Package programmer allows to upload sketches into a board connected to the computer It can do it via serial port or via network
+Package upload allows to upload sketches into a board connected to the computer It can do it via serial port or via network

 **Usage for a serial upload**